Radio and Telly

 What's on offer?

-With the Top Up TV Anytime service, you get the standard Freeview channels, plus a selection of TV shows from a number of other channels.
+With the Top Up TV Anytime service, you could get the standard Freeview channels, plus a selection of TV shows from a number of other channels.

-• Living TV
+• Warner TV

 • Crime & Investigation

-• UKTV Food
+• Good Food

 • Disney Channel

-The Top Up TV Anytime service consists of a special set-top box, the Top Up TV+ box, that contains a 160 gigabyte hard-disk, and a subscription to their service.
-As well as being able to receive the 35 Freeview TV channels, this set-top box receives extra TV programmes that received over the air via your TV aerial.
+As well as being able to receive the 40 Freeview TV channels, this set-top box receives extra TV programmes that received over the air via your TV aerial.
 This selection of programmes is stored on the Top Up TV+ box, and you can play them back at a time to suit you.
 Most of these shows are sent overnight, so you can watch them the next day.

-The subscription for the Top Up TV Anytime service is £9.99 a month.
-In addition, you need to buy one of the new-generation set-top boxes, price as follows:
+The subscription for the Top Up TV Anytime service wass £12.99 a month.
+In addition, you needed to buy a Top Up TV Anytime set-top box.

 The Top Up TV+ box